Neufund/ico-transparency-monitor/README.md

   and then merged to the Transparency Monitor which can be accessed through our running node.

 ### ico_name.js
-ico_name.js holds the configuration data for ICOs currently available.
+ico_name.js holds the configuration data for ICOs/STOs currently available.
 Every ICO/STO should have a set of parameters in order for the Transparency Monitor to processes the data correctly.

 A general form of an ICO/STO configuration can be presented as: